 Our Playbook Says:

 Visit a local restaurant that has your favorite tailgate foods like burgers, wings, and appetizers that’s also close to the stadium.
-The legendary Rockaway Athletic Club or The Cock n’ Bull are both conveniently located in the Rosewood District near the stadium.
-J’s Corner is just a stone’s throw from Williams Brice, so you can close your tab and walk on over.
+The legendary Dano's Pizza or The Cock n’ Bull are both conveniently located within 5 minutes drive from the stadium in the Rosewood District.
+J’s Corner is also just a stone’s throw from Williams Brice, so you can close your tab and walk on over.

 The Situation: